-A born and bred SE postcode girl, suffice to say that before coming to Putney for four days work experience, I had no idea what delights it held for me at the end of the district line.
+As a born and bred SE postcode girl, it’s suffice to say that before coming to Putney for four days work experience, I had no idea what delights it held for me at the end of the District line.
 After a week under the wing of the wonderful little team at Positively Putney, the whole experience has left me grinning and glowing with gratitude.

 One afternoon, I was fortunate enough to be taken along on an amble with Liz from the Putney BID team, to take some photos and videos of Putney’s highlights, of which there are many, hence the several hours we enjoyed out of the office.
 We walked the entire BID boundary, cleverly signposted by the artsy Positively Putney banners that read ‘Eat Local’, ‘Shop Local’ and ‘Enjoy Local’.
 Every corner we turned held some building, shop or even water feature that was utterly unexpected and added another dynamic to Putney.

 Londoners are notoriously unfriendly, this I know to be not so far from the truth.
 However, in Putney I was struck by the sense of community and harmony between all the different kinds of people bustling out of Putney Station.
 On Monday (my first day), my morning was graced by a very kind and complimentary barista at the Putney Pantry as I bought a nerve-steadying latte.
 Unexpectedly early, thanks to Putney’s excellent transport, I wandered along the embankment, stepping aside for joggers wishing me a good morning, exchanging smiles with some Dulwich College rowers and embarrassing myself crouched down and cooing in front of several dogs tottering beside their patient owners.